Carl Jordan Mahaney

 I’m a skilled listener, practiced at discovering user needs and synthesizing those truths into actionable insights.
 As an architect I regularly mix semi-structured interviews and contextual inquiry to probe both the functional and emotional context of a design issue to define a rich and relevant problem space.

-As a seasoned design professional, it’s second nature for me to quickly and nimbly analyze the countless decisions that animate the design process; to consider options through a critical lens, to anticipate consequences, and to seek additional information and insights when the question at hand is unclear.
+As a seasoned design professional, it’s second nature for me to quickly and nimbly analyze the countless decisions that animate the design process; to consider options through a critical lens, to anticipate consequences, and to seek additional information and insights when the question at hand needs clarity.

 From years of creating complex designs from an often vague initial idea, I know a delivered solution is never final and seldom resembles the messy beginnings.
 I’ve also learned that authorship is irrelevant and an inclusive design process generates the best results; one where no single stakeholder has the market cornered on good ideas.